AdobeDocs/contributor.en/help/introduction.md

 >
 > Minor corrections or clarifications to documentation and code examples in public repositories are covered by the [Adobe Documentation Terms of Use](https://www.adobe.com/legal/terms.html).
 New or significant changes generate a comment in the pull request, asking you to submit an online Contribution License Agreement (CLA) if you are not an employee of Adobe.
 We need you to complete the online form before we can review or accept your pull request.
 --->

 ## Make quick edits to existing documents

 Making quick edits is a good way to fix small errors and omissions in documents.
 If an article displays an edit button as shown below, you can make a quick fix yourself.
 When you edit the document, you submit a pull request (PR) to submit the fix/suggestion to us, and we can vet, approve and publish the suggestion.

+1. Sign the [Contributor License Agreement (CLA)](http://opensource.adobe.com/cla.html) if acceptible.

+   You only need to submit an Adobe CLA one time.
 1. Click `Edit this page` on the right column to go to the markdown source file on GitHub.

    <!-- Bob, check steps -->